 Evening at Magic Kingdom

 Your evening will be built around the two night time shows, Happily Ever After and Once Upon A Time.
 Those were scheduled for 9PM and 9:45PM this day, so we still had four hours to fill.
+As always, we want to remind you to check closing hours before you arrive.
+On days with Mickey’s Not-So-Scary Halloween Party or Mickey’s Very Merry Christmas Party, the park will close at 6PM without its standard nighttime shows.

 This is also when tap / grab / modify gets tough.
 There are no “easy” grabs left on our list, other than Magic Carpets of Aladdin.
 But we still need to finish Tomorrowland (Buzz Lightyear’s Space Ranger Spin, Tomorrowland Speedway) and visit Haunted Mansion.
 Even if you can grab those three, modifying them is not super easy.